Gonorrhea guide: Etiology and epidemiology

 Surveillance of antimicrobial resistance in gonorrhea

-There is a growing shift in Canada towards the use of NAAT instead of culture to test for N. gonorrhoeae.
-As a result, fewer samples are available for susceptibility testing, making it difficult to generate an accurate picture of drug resistanceFootnote 9.
+In 2020, approximately 90% of gonorrhea cases were diagnosed using Nucleic Acid Amplification Testing (NAAT).
+As a result, fewer samples are available for susceptibility testing, making it difficult to generate an accurate picture of drug resistanceFootnote 11.

-The national program, Enhanced Surveillance of Antimicrobial-Resistant Gonorrhea (ESAG) integrates epidemiologic and treatment failure data into existing laboratory-based monitoring of antimicrobial-resistant N. gonorrhoeae.
+The Enhanced Surveillance of Antimicrobial-Resistant Gonorrhea (ESAG) program integrates epidemiologic and treatment failure data into existing laboratory-based monitoring of antimicrobial-resistant N. gonorrhoeae.
 ESAG information enables early identification of drug-resistant gonorrhea and assists in identifying appropriate and effective treatment, which helps prevent its spread.

 References